 Dwellings here, Dwellings there, Dwellings everywhere

-The jigsaw puzzle that is the Singaporean real estate market can be divided up, labeled, categorized, and sliced into various forms and types of housing types – or, dwellings.
-To make sense of it all we have created an excruciatingly comprehensive – yes, that kind of comprehensive – overview of all types of housing in Singapore.
+The jigsaw puzzle that is the Singaporean real estate market can be divided up, labeled, categorised, and sliced into various forms and types of housing types – or, dwellings.
+To make sense of it all we have created an excruciatingly comprehensive overview of all types of housing in Singapore.

-First off, there are of course the HDB properties.
+First off, there are, of course, the HDB properties.
 For those who aren’t familiar with the Singaporean housing market, listen up!
-For everybody else, either skip ahead or tune in to relive a piece of Singaporean history.
+For everybody else, either skip ahead or tune in to relive a pivotal piece of Singaporean history.

 To accommodate the different segments of societies, HDB offers public housing in various forms.

 Studio apartments are designed and tailored to meet the needs of elderly residents with modest means who aim to live independently.
-They come in two sizes, 36 and 45 sqm, both of which can comfortably accommodate one or two people.
+They come in two sizes, 36 and 45 sqm (387 and 484 sqft), both of which can comfortably accommodate one or two people.

-The apartments have many elderly-friendly features such as specialized non-slip tiles, support bars in the bathroom and multiply pull-for-help cords.
+The apartments have many elderly-friendly features such as specialised non-slip tiles, support bars in the bathroom and multiply pull-for-help cords.

-Ideal for young couples starting a family, the 4 – room flat offers an intimate and cozy living experience.
-Basically, it’s the 3 – room flat plus one bedroom, upping the total estimated living space to about 90 sqm.
+Ideal for young couples starting a family, the 4-room flat offers an intimate and cozy living experience.
+Basically, it’s the 3-room flat plus one bedroom, upping the total estimated living space to about 90 sqm (968 sqft).
 This flat type is available in a variety of layouts tailored to your preferences.

-Covering 110 sqm, the 5 – room flat is a more spacious variation on the previously mentioned flats, including an additional dining area space that some people convert to an additional room by building partitions.
+Covering 110 sqm (1184 sqft), the 5-room flat is a more spacious variation on the previously mentioned flats, including an additional dining area space that some people convert to an additional room by building partitions.